BotTech/terraform-aws-codebuild-gitlab-webhook/examples/docker-build/README.md

 # Docker Build Example

-This is an example of using `terraform-aws-codebuild-gitlab-webhook` to create a webhook which receives push events from a GitLab repository and builds a multi-stage docker image using AWS CodeBuild.
+This is an example of using `BotTech/codebuild-gitlab-webhook/aws` to create a webhook which receives push events from a GitLab repository and builds a multi-stage docker image using AWS CodeBuild.

 ## Applying